solr-express/solr-express/README.md

 # Solr Express

-A simple and lightweight query .NET library for Solr
+A simple and lightweight query .NET library for Solr, in a controlled, buildable and fail fast way.

 ## Available at NuGet
-If you want use [Solr 5.2 +](http://archive.apache.org/dist/lucene/solr/5.2.1)
+If you want to use [Solr 5.2 +](http://archive.apache.org/dist/lucene/solr/5.2.1)

 ```powershell
 Install-Package SolrExpress.Solr5
 ```

-If you want use [Solr 4.9 +](http://archive.apache.org/dist/lucene/solr/4.9.0)
+If you want to use [Solr 4.9 +](http://archive.apache.org/dist/lucene/solr/4.9.0)

 ```powershell
 Install-Package SolrExpress.Solr4